 I’m trying to … start a discussion

 There are a couple of things to note about this callout.
-In the survey, Morning Edition producer Jessica Pupovac had respondents drop themselves into different categories (“I’ve been in situations where I’ve felt anxious because of the presence of black men”; “I’m a black man who has experienced the irrational fear of others simply because of who I am”; etc.).
+In the survey, producers had respondents drop themselves into different categories (“I’ve been in situations where I’ve felt anxious because of the presence of black men”; “I’m a black man who has experienced the irrational fear of others simply because of who I am”; etc.).
 That made sorting the responses much easier.
-She also allowed people to share their thoughts but request to not be contacted.
+Producers also allowed people to share their thoughts but request to not be contacted.
 This option likely helped them acquire a wider array of experiences.

 I’m trying to … have fun